richard-king/mac-irl-keys/README.md

 * Tested: `OSX 10.8.1 (Mountain Lion)` (64-bit) -- 18 September 2012

 ## About
-This is one of the most frustrating aspects of switching to a Macintosh for non Apple users as even the default Apple has set for Ireland fails to locate the double inverted comma correctly, particularly in the case where you have a normally layed out keyboard and are so unable to reference the no doubt elegant and innovative character placement. :P
+This is one of the most frustrating aspects of switching to a Macintosh for non Apple users as even the default Apple has set for Ireland fails to locate the double inverted comma correctly, particularly in the case where you have a normally layed out keyboard and are so unable to reference the, no doubt *'elegant'* and *'innovative'*, character placement. :P

 ### Features
 * Full standard keyboard, lowwer and upper case.